-The BFSR is in line with the outcome of Moody's bank financial strength scorecard.
+The BFSR is in line with the outcome of Moody's bank financial strength scorecard, supported by stronger capitalisation and efficiency, but restricted by our assessment of asset quality deterioration.

 Qualitative Factors (50%)

 Factor 1: Franchise Value

 Ringkjøbing Landbobank is a regional bank and among the 15 largest banks in Denmark in terms of total assets.
 Headquartered in Ringkøbing, its main region of operation is central and western Jutland.
 The bank reports a market share of about 50% for both corporate and retail lending in western part of Jutland.
 Overall, the bank enjoys a well-established market position in its region, but lacks geographic diversification - we estimate Ringkjøbing Landbobank's country-wide market share in lending to be around 1%.